 Is Plan Bay Area consistent with Urban Growth Boundaries and similar locally adopted growth controls in many Bay Area counties?

 Transportation is the biggest single source of greenhouse gases in California.
 In the Bay Area, it accounts for 41 percent of our overall emissions, most of that comes from personal travel in on-road vehicles.
-The only way to reduce our contribution to global warming is to reduce travel within the region.
-Plan Bay Area will:
+To reduce our contribution to global warming, the region must pursue multiple transportation and land use strategies.

 - Reduce the separation of land uses (jobs, stores, schools, and homes) and encourage more complete, mixed-use communities, so people can drive less and walk, bike or use more transit;